 Give your kids permission to stray from the path.
-There is a lot of learning that can happen when we shut up, stop structuring everything, and choose not to shove knowledge down their little throats.
-You don’t need to home school or “un-school” your child but you DO need to take a page from the new ways that parents are finding to educate their children.
+There is a lot of learning that can happen when we shut up, stop structuring everything, and choose to stop filling their little heads with knowledge.
+You don’t need to home school or “un-school” your child but you DO need to check out some of the new ways that parents are finding to educate their children.
 Let them be imperfect learners.
 Ease up on the desire to control everything they get and do and see.

 WARNING LABEL: Every single force in the world (schools, experts, Pinterest, your relatives) are in on the scam to make you feel like you are doing too little.
-That is a recipe for stressed-out kids.
+That is a recipe for stressed-out parents AND stressed-out kids.
 I am privileged to help thousands of parents and kids communicate about the things that matter the most: pressure, expectations, and risky behavior.
-If you want to raise kick-ass kids, I can help.
-Sign up here to get the support you need to do LESS and get better results.